• Skip to main content

 Things that You (the Teacher) Will Need

-5. Fanny pack – The fanny pack is back!
-If you are a child of the 80s like me, you remember the original fanny pack and it has returned in a better form.
-I started with a Home Depot apron and eventually graduated to a cute and functional fanny pack.
+- Fanny pack – I started with a Home Depot apron and eventually graduated to a cute and functional fanny pack.

 Things Your Students May Need